Kat Foster: Early life and education

 Foster was born in Oakland, California and graduated from The College Preparatory School.
 A classically trained dramatic actress, Foster studied acting at the New York University Tisch School of the Arts.
+She also trained at the Royal Academy of Dramatic Art in London.

 Career

-She later performed in many off-Broadway and regional productions, including "The Democracy Project" with Naked Angels and was awarded Best Actress for her performance in "Final Countdown" at the 2003 New York International Fringe Festival.
-An active member of the New York City theater community, she participated in extensive readings and workshops at the Manhattan Theater Club, MCC Theater, New York Theatre Workshop, and The Public Theater, among others.
+Foster has performed in many off-Broadway and regional productions, including "The Democracy Project" with Naked Angels, King of Shadows, Small Craft Warnings, Sundown and Tempest among others.

-Past TV appearances include roles on Weeds, Family Guy, The Book of Daniel, Law & Order, 'Til Death, Law & Order: Criminal Intent, Royal Pains, and Law & Order: Special Victims Unit.
+Her past TV appearances include roles on Weeds, Family Guy, The Book of Daniel, Law & Order, 'Til Death, Law & Order: Criminal Intent, Royal Pains, and Law & Order: Special Victims Unit.
 In addition, she starred with Bobby Cannavale and Donnie Wahlberg in the NBC pilot NY-70, a stylized police show set in the 1970s, and in the CBS pilot Webster Report, about a reluctant New York detective with Cannavale and Stanley Tucci.
+She has also starred in Amy Miller Gross’ Accommodations, and Amazon series Jean-Claude Van Johnson opposite Jean-Claude Van Damme.
+In 2020, she starred in the film First One In and in 2022, she appeared in Nadine Crocker's film Desperation Road.
+She has also appeared in the films Susie Searches and Continue and played a role in the limited Starz series Gaslit.

+Awards

+Foster was awarded Best Actress for her performance in "Final Countdown" at the 2003 New York International Fringe Festival.

 Personal life

 Foster's father managed bands.
-As a child, she danced "The Nutcracker" with the San Francisco Ballet.
-She is married to Jim Hustead and has one child, August Emilia Hustead, born in 2018.
+As a child, she danced in The Nutcracker with the San Francisco Ballet.
+She is married to Jim Hustead and has two daughters.